 Carol Blood has been a public servant for the community of Bellevue since 2008.
-Since then, she has done much to move the community forward.
+Since then, she has done much to move the community forward at the municipal level prior to being elected to the Legislature in 2016.
 These progressive ideas and initiatives have saved area taxpayers tens of millions of dollars.

-Major initiatives brought forward by Carol Blood include:
+Major initiatives brought forward by Carol Blood include, but are not limited to:

 - Introducing a Vacant Property Committee, which resulted in legislation to protect municipalities against the high costs involved with foreclosed properties